fastrgv/Portable-OpenAL-Sound/README.md

 -------------------------------------------------------------------------------------------

-Here is the link to a C++ version, including all source, for C++ apps:
+Here is the link to a C++ implementation, including all source, for C++ apps:

 https://github.com/fastrgv/Portable-Sound/releases/download/v1.0.0/coa15nov20.7z